 Winter Fire Pit FAQ

 Do fire pits keep you warm?

 Yes, but how they keep you warm will depend on the type of fire pit you have.
-For example, some pits will warm you up because of the heat-emitting flame—such as open fire grill pits or simple hole pits—while others will keep you warm because of the materials that retain the heat and radiate it—such as brick, concrete, pavers stones, etc. Those extra degrees can keep you warm and toasty.
+For example, some pits will warm you up because of the heat-emitting flame, such as open fire grill pits or simple hole pits.
+Others will keep you warm because of the materials that retain the heat and radiate it, including brick, concrete, pavers stones, etc. Those extra degrees can keep you warm and toasty.